chloealbright/DevHiveMind/Dev Roadmaps By Priority.md

 ## Main Long Quest
 #todo/High/Dev
-- [ ] Get to the level were you are doing 1 coding question a week while working
+>Get to the level were you are doing 1 coding question a month while working full time
 - [ ] [[Clean Code]]
 	- [ ] Code Reusability
 - [ ] [[Design Patterns.pdf]]